-This Blog Article On Bank Statement Mortgage Loan Program Lending Guidelines Was UPDATED And PUBLISHED On January 25th, 2020
+This Article Is About Bank Statement Mortgage Loan Program Lending Guidelines

 - It was mainly geared towards self employed borrowers